All Of Me Chords | Real Book Guitar Lesson

 All Of Me Chord Chart | PDF + iReal Pro

-Should you want to download this chart, here’s a PDFAll Of Me Chord Chart PDF.
+If you’d like to download this chart, here’s the PDF: All Of Me Chord Chart PDF.

-This chord chart was created using iReal Pro, here’s a link to that file: All Of Me iReal Pro.
+This chord chart was created using iReal Pro, and you can access the file here: All Of Me iReal Pro.

-Using this and the iRealPro app, you can change the key. if you play All Of Me’s chords in all 12 keys (comping, walking the bass, playing the melody and improvising), you are on your way to becoming a jazz musician.
+By using this chart and the iRealPro app, you can change the key.
+If you play All Of Me’s chords in all 12 keys—whether comping, walking the bass, playing the melody, or improvising—you’ll be well on your way to becoming a jazz musician.

-Learn how to play guitar by studying jazz standards such as All Of Me!
+Learn to play guitar by studying jazz standards like All Of Me!

-You’ve got the walking bass line which is great arpeggio practice in the lower area.
-When you can do this, you’ve taken the first step to playing through changes when improvising, in fact, you’re already doing it by playing the walking bass!
+Then, there’s the walking bass line, which offers great arpeggio practice in the lower register.
+Once you can do this, you’ll have taken the first step towards playing through changes while improvising—and you’re already doing it with the walking bass!

-I would recommend you start with recording your comping on a loop pedal, then add the walking bass.
+I recommend starting by recording your comping on a loop pedal, then adding the walking bass.

-Next, you’ve got the melody, which if you think of it as intervals in relation to the chords will teach you to read, phrase, and improvise even improvise as you can start your improvisation by developing the melody which would be the next step.
+Next, you have the melody.
+If you think of it in terms of intervals relative to the chords, it will teach you how to read, phrase, and improvise.
+You can even begin your improvisation by developing the melody—that would be the next step.

 Finally, you improvise.
-It’s incredibly important that you comp, walk the bass, play the melody, and develop the melody before you solo!
+It’s crucial to comp, walk the bass, play the melody, and develop the melody before you solo!

-If you go through this process for every jazz standard you learn, you will learn to play the guitar in a musical way.
+By following this process for every jazz standard you learn, you’ll play guitar in a more musical way.

-The next step would be to take the tune through all 12 keys.
-This is the formula Jazz Saxophone players such as Charlie Parker use and why they are so good.
+The next step is to take the tune through all 12 keys.
+This formula is used by jazz saxophonists like Charlie Parker, and it’s why they’re so skilled.

-Since All Of Me’s chords are in the key of C and use several classic movements, it is one of the best jazz standards to practice, especially if you’re new to this.
+Since All Of Me’s chords are in the key of C and incorporate several classic movements, it’s an ideal jazz standard to practice—especially if you’re new to this.

 All Of Me Chords | Related Pages